Colombian peace process: 2013

 While discussions advanced on the first item on the agenda (integral rural development), the peace process faced its first major crisis at the end of January 2013 following the kidnapping of two police officers by the FARC in the Valle del Cauca on January 25.
 The incident was followed by a FARC ambush which killed four soldiers in the Nariño Department on January 31, and the assassination of another three police officers in La Guajira Department on February 1.
-The FARC claimed that these actions were in retaliation of a military bombing which left 20 guerrillas dead, during the FARC's unilateral ceasefire (which came to an end on January 20).
+The FARC claimed that these actions were in retaliation for a military bombing that left 20 guerrillas dead during the FARC's unilateral ceasefire, which came to an end on January 20.
 Government negotiators in Havana argued that such actions undermined the peace process.
 In bringing the war to the negotiating table, both sides broke their previous understanding not to let events of the conflict affect the process, and the dispute escalated into a war of words between the two parties.
-The government, pressed by former President Uribe's fiery opposition to the peace process, sternly warned the FARC that it would respond in kind and would not be pressured into discussing a bilateral ceasefire (as demanded by the FARC).
+The government, pressed by former President Uribe's fiery opposition to the peace process, sternly warned the FARC that it would respond in kind and would not be pressured into discussing a bilateral ceasefire, as demanded by the FARC.

 Despite these difficulties, negotiations on the first item continued.
 In March, a delegation of six members of Congress travelled to Havana to meet with the FARC negotiators and the encounter was described as productive and respectful.
 Senator Roy Barreras (Partido de la U) declared that the peace process was moving forward, to stages never reached in prior peace processes.
 On May 26, both sides announced a partial agreement on the first point, comprehensive rural reform.
 The agreement focused on the issues of land access and use, unproductive land, property titles, rural development, infrastructure, social development in rural regions, agricultural and livestock production, technical assistance, subsidies and credits, food and nutritional policies.